-The Draft 2017 Storm and Surface Water Plan is now available for review.
+Draft Storm and Surface Water Plan Adopted

-The Draft 2017 Plan is organized in three parts, describing the What, Why, and How of the Plan.
+The adopted Storm and Surface Water Plan is organized in three parts, describing the What, Why, and How of the Plan.
 View the entire plan or scroll down for a particular chapter.

 The first four chapters describe the Plan, the natural and historical context for planning, the Utility’s responsibilities, and the natural and built infrastructure for managing storm and surface water.

-Executive Summary gives a brief summary of the Plan.
+The Executive Summary gives a brief summary of the Plan.

-Chapter 3 - Surface Water Management outlines the Utility’s responsibilities, internal organization, and relationships with other agencies and jurisdictions.
+Chapter 3 outlines the Utility’s responsibilities, internal organization, and relationships with other agencies and jurisdictions.

-Chapter 4 - Built and Natural Infrastructure is an overview of the built and natural infrastructure that, in combination, form the Utility’s stormwater system.
+Chapter 4 is an overview of the built and natural infrastructure that, in combination, form the Utility’s stormwater system.

 Chapters 5 through 8 describe the reasons motivating the need for this Plan and its direction, including the regulatory environment and the challenges of flood mitigation, improving water quality, and protecting aquatic habitat.

-Chapter 5 - Legal and Planning Framework outlines the complex set of laws and regulations which increasingly define the Utility’s operations.
+Chapter 5 outlines the complex set of laws and regulations which increasingly define the Utility’s operations.

-Chapter 6 - Flooding reports on the considerable reductions in the severity and frequency of flooding, impacts of flooding, the role of the Utility in enforcing requirements of the Drainage Design and Erosion Control Manual, and remaining challenges the Utility faces in mitigating flooding impacts.
+Chapter 6 reports on the considerable reductions in the severity and frequency of flooding, impacts of flooding, the role of the Utility in enforcing requirements of the Drainage Design and Erosion Control Manual, and remaining challenges the Utility faces in mitigating flooding impacts.

 The last four chapters describe the Utility’s recommended approach, including its funding strategy, to address a changing regulatory environment and the challenges of flood mitigation, improving water quality, and protecting aquatic habitat.